-Will World Number 1 Jason Day Win At Troon?
+Will World Number 1 Dustin Johnson Win At Carnoustie?

-Tempted to get on the World Number 1 (at the time of writing) Jason Day at the Open Championship?
-Well here's a word of warning for all those tempted to jump on: no World Number 1 since 2000 apart from Tiger Woods (who else) has won The Open.
-OWGR No.1 Day has already proven that he has the maturity to win any Major and although the 2016 Open at Troon will be difficult, his game management and putting will be a perfect fit for the Ayrshire course.
-For the record, Zach Johnson was 25th when he won last year at St Andrews whilst McIlroy was 8th and Mickelson was 5th in the OWGR at Muirfield in 2013.
-The previous 5 winners in Els, Harrington, Cink, Oosthuizen and Clarke were all ranked outside of the World’s Top 10 when triumphing.
+Tempted to get on the World Number 1, Dustin Johnson (at the time of writing) at the Open Championship?
+Well here's a word of warning for all those tempted to jump on.
+No World Number 1 since 2000, apart from Tiger Woods (who else), has won The Open.
+OWGR No.1 Johnson is in great nick currently with a top-10 at the Memorial Tournament, a win at the FedEx St Jude Classic and a 3rd place at the Shinnecock Hills-hosted US Open which could have been so much better.
+Add to that the fact that his Open Championship record is strong and he's sure to be a short price.
+For the record, Jordan Spieth was 3rd when he won last year at Royal Birkdale last year, whilst Henrik Stenson was 6th, Zach Johnson was 25th, McIlroy was 8th and Mickelson was 5th in the OWGR at Muirfield in 2013.
+The previous 5 winners in Els, Harrington, Cink, Oosthuizen and Clarke were all ranked outside of the World’s top 10 when triumphing.

 Recent Form Is Key

-Zach Johnson's gritty win at St Andrews last year adds even more gravitas to the fact that in-form players are the guys to follow at the Open Championship.
-It makes sense that those who are struggling with their games are unlikely to find them on a tough links course and in the last 4 champions we can see a pattern that's easy to extrapolate.
+Jordan Spieth's fast-finishing win at Royal Birkdale in 2017 adds even more gravitas to the fact that in-form players are the guys to follow at the Open Championship.
+It makes sense that those who are struggling with their games are unlikely to find form on a tough links course and in the last 6 champions, namely 'Golden Child', 'Ice Man', 'Z-Money', 'Rors', 'Lefty' and the 'Big Easy', we can see a pattern that's easy to extrapolate.